Journey

 (These are the waitstaff — they're the ones who created that great atmosphere.)

 Time passed, I got my cocktails and spirits down, and started feeling a lot more comfortable.
-But as we know, all good things come to an end.
-Internal issues started to surface, things got heavier and heavier for me — at some point supplier work landed on my plate on top of everything else, the shifts kept piling up, and I started burning out.
-So at a certain point I told the guys: I'm leaving.
-By then I already knew where I was going — one of the waiters who'd been let go was already working at a new place and had been calling me over.
+But, as we know, all good things come to an end, and that is what happened here.
+Internal problems started to surface, and it was getting harder and harder for me...
+At some point, the work with suppliers fell on me, along with a lot of shifts.
+I slowly started to burn out, and so, at a certain moment I said: "Guys, I am leaving."
+At that point, I already knew where I was going; a fired waiter was working at a new venue and invited me to join him.

 September 2023 — July 2024